 In terms of her genetics background she is interested in Mseleni Joint Disease (MJD): a geographically isolated chondroplasia.
 This rare condition only affects people in an isolated region of South Africa and despite various avenues of research its cause remains unknown.
 This project is designed to better understand the genetics of this health condition in attempt to produce genetic targets for treatment and prevention.
 For more information on MJD click here.
 In collaboration with Laura Heathfield they co-supervise a student Chandra Thurgood examining DNA degradation in the False Bay in order to assess and standardise methods to genetically identify forensic victims found in the Bay.
 Additionally, she is exploring aDNA studies with other researchers in South Africa.

 Grimoud AM, Gibbon VE.
-Accepted.
-Dental wear direction and quantity in Chalcolithic and Medieval populations from Southwest France.
-HOMO-Journal of Comparative Human Biology.
+2017.
+Dental wear quantity and direction in Chalcolithic and Medieval populations from Southwest France.
+HOMO-Journal of Comparative Human Biology 68: 1-9.

 Gibbon VE, Porter TA, Wu X, Liu W. 2016.
 Craniometric examination of Longxian and Qi Li Cun archaeological sites to assess population continuity in ancient northern China.
 HOMO-Journal of Comparative Human Biology 67: 369-383.

 Gibbon VE, Buzon M. 2016.
 Morphological variation of the appendicular skeleton in samples from Tombos in Upper Nubia.
 International Journal of Osteoarchaeology 26: 324-336.

 Milner BL, Penny CB, Gibbon VE, Kay P, Ruff P. 2014.
 CD133/EpCAM cancer stem cell markers of tumour stage in colorectal cancer cells.
 Tissue Science and Engineering 6(143): 1-4.